This week, as I wean off one anti-depressant so I can start another I find myself thinking about mental health more.

 I’ll start by sharing that one of my close friends completed suicide the summer before my freshman year of high school.
-It made know sense to me, we talked nearly every day on the phone that summer.
+It made no sense to me, we talked nearly every day on the phone that summer.
 He was in the ICU for some time before finally passing.
 While his pain was gone, my pain and confusion was just ramping up.

-That summer I had also been passing out and having seizures which required a lot of tested and many medical appointments.
+That summer I had also been passing out and having seizures which required a lot of testing and many medical appointments.
 So here I am, a 13 year old girl, dealing with a death and possibility of a pace maker in the same summer before entering my fist year of high school.
 One of these things is stressful enough, I’m sure you can imagine the toll three of them plus pubescent hormones had.

 I remember one day at school was too much for me.
 I started hyperventilating, I cannot remember if I actually passed out but I do know that EMTs came to my school and I was lying of the ground in front of my locker with an defibrillator device attached to my chest.